vladimirvivien/go-tutorials/README.md

     +- ... (compiled programs stored here) ...
 ```
 By convention, the Go toolchain assumes the workspace is located at `$HOME/go` (if different, you will need to set env variable `$GOPATH` pointing to the workspace location).

+## Editors and IDE
+Because of its minimal syntax, working with Go can be done using your favorite text editor.
+Some editors include features such as syntax higlights while others have deep integrations with the Go toolchain to provide an IDE-like experience.
+Some of the more well-known editors with Go support include:
+- Atom
+- Emacs
+- Sublime Text
+- TextWrangler
+- Vim/Neovim
+- ... and more

+If you feel more comfortable with working with a full IDE, you will be well-served there as well.
+There are several IDE's providing full support for Go including the followings:
+- IntelliJ Gogland - Go IDE
+- Visual Studio Code - Support with vscode-go plugin
+- GoClipse - Eclipse based Go IDE

 ## Your first Go program